Ubuntu Considering an HTML5-Based OS Installer - Slashdot

 can you point me to at least one comment - maybe on slashdot that stated - "I want HTML based installer in linux"?

+99% of Ubuntu users couldn't care less what languages the installer is written in, as long as it works.
+If HTML is easier for them to develop in, I for one don't really care.
+It's just an installer, it's not like rewriting KDE in HTML.

-For servers the text mode one is best GUI one is l (Score:2)
+For servers the text mode one is best GUI one is l (Score:3)

 For servers the text mode one is best GUI one is limited in choice now the redhat/centos and suse GUI ones are a lot better.